siddheshj2308/Analyst_portfolio/README.md

 dashboards, highlighting attrition risks and informing strategic HR interventions.
 Demonstrated a data-driven approach to identifying and addressing key factors influencing employee retention and enhancing organisational HR strategies.

-### Optimisation of DNA Forensic Processing:
-Conducted a scenario analysis using Simul8 to implement Rapid DNA technology, significantly reducing evidence processing time from 7.9 days to under 1 day in optimal conditions.
-Achieved a substantial ROI by modelling several operational enhancements, including courier services and 24/7 operations, demonstrating cost-effective strategies to support faster criminal convictions.
-This project underscores the potential of operational adjustments and technology upgrades in forensic science for streamlined evidence processing.

-### Caravan Customer Dataset Analysis:
-Employed a suite of analytical tools (SQL, RStudio, SPSS Modeler) for an in-depth analysis of a comprehensive caravan customer dataset, blending data pre-processing, exploratory analysis, and predictive modelling to unveil consumer behaviour insights.
-Developed machine learning models to forecast purchasing patterns, enabling targeted marketing and product development strategies.
-Showcased the capability to use data analytics for strategic business decisionmaking in a competitive market landscape.

 ### Supply Chain Logistics Enhancement through Predictive Modelling:
 Used cutting-edge machine learning algorithms (XGBoost, Random Forest, Linear Regression) to analyse and optimise supply chain logistics, identifying cost-saving opportunities and enhancing operational efficiencies.
 Presented a